 I began as a street photographer in 1999 in San Francisco, where I also developed an interest in photojournalistic work.
 For several years, I provided photography services to corporations, government agencies, news and media outlets, and not-for-profit entities.
 For those organizations, my photography supported news stories, helped to build online communities, captured events, and supported organizational marketing and public relations goals.

-Since 2010, my focus has been solely on the development of the following bodies of work:
+Since 2010, my focus has been on the development of my portfolio in the following project areas:

 The images in this series are metaphors for the way our digital lives have renders us as dream walkers, anxious, alienated beings who are endlessly diverted and distracted.
 Critic Alan Kirby describes this condition as “a state of trance that takes the world away; a new weightless nowhere of silent autism.”
 In this state of trance, it has become increasingly difficult to determine where digital life ends, and physical life begins.
 Indeed, we have become a culture that is perhaps inescapably entangled in social media’s ephemeral, unreal world; we eat, we sleep, we check Instagram, Twitter el al., repeat.

 My interest in this series began while living in San Francisco during the onslaught of web 2.0 technologies that began to radically alter the global cultural and social landscape.
 In many cases, the photos in this series employ frenetic, hyperactive compositions that portray a restless, anxious state-of-mind that is afflicted and disrupted by the addiction to the creation and consumption of ephemeral digital content.
 The message here is not dystopian; it is a warning.
 We still have the ability make a choice, to push back against the forces of digitization and technology that are disrupting all aspects of our cultural and personal lives.